qexat/garnet/README.md

    macro for it, but it's kinda less good that you need to.
  * No function currying is rather a pain sometimes, especially when it's really just syntactic sugar for a trivial closure.
+ * Rust's trait orphan rules are annoying, but may be too hard to be worth trying to solve.

 ## Glory points in Rust to exploit or even enhance